 - Will endurance be an issue, or will there be flexible breaks?
 Activities that require a lot of continuous running, such as soccer and lacrosse, may be harder than dance classes.
 Swimming is often suggested as an easier sport, but think about the strokes.
 Competitive swimming is a lot of resistance work against the water with repetitive motions of the shoulders.
 Some strokes are more difficult than others, so examine each stroke as well as the frequency, duration and intensity your child intends to pursue.

 - Are there ways to support performance, such as braces, kineseotaping or equipment modifications?
 A great pair of skis or shoes can help tremendously in sports.
 So can targeted exercises from a physical therapist or a well-trained coach that understands the needs of the hypermobile athlete.
-Your child may not be able to be on a travel team due to the intense demands and greater risk of injury due to fatigue/strain, but be very satisfied being on a local team.
+Your child may not be able to be on a travel team due to the intense demands and greater risk of injury due to fatigue/strain, but they will be very satisfied being on a local team.
 For the smallest kids, even changing your trike can make a difference Picking The Best Trikes, Scooters, Etc. For Kids With Low Tone and Hypermobility.
 To remain safe in a sport, many hypermobile kids need to keep working with a PT.
 Do you have the insurance or the cash to pay for this expense?

 - Within a specific sport, are there positions or types of participation that are well-suited for your child’s skills and issues?
-Skiing wide green (easy) slopes and doing half-pipe snowboard tricks are at distinct ends of the spectrum, but a hypermobile child may be quite happy to be out there in any fashion without pain or injury.
+Skiing wide green (easy) slopes and doing half-pipe snowboard tricks are at distinct ends of the spectrum, but a hypermobile child may be quite happy to be out there in any fashion as long a they are without pain or injury.
 Goalies are standing for longer periods but running/skating less.
 Endurance running and sprinting have very different training and participation requirements.
 There may be no options for a child that insists on running cross-country when their body cannot handle it.

 - Sadly, hypermobility can progressively reduce or alter safe participation in sports.
 Not for all kids, and not even for kids with current issues.
 Children can actually be less hypermobile at 12 than they were at 3.
 They build muscle strength as well as they grow.
 It can happen.
 Therapy and other strategies like nutrition and orthotics can make huge improvements for hypermobile kids who want to play sports.
 But too often, the child who is pain-free in dance class at 7 isn’t pain-free at 14.
 This doesn’t have to be a tragedy.
-Kids can be supported to adjust and adapt so that they are playing and working at their current maximal level.
+Kids can be taught to adjust and adapt so that they are playing and working at their current maximal level.
 Your child may find that changing sports is easier than struggling or suffering in a sport that is now difficult for them.
 Good physical or occupational therapists can help you figure out how to make athletic activities fun and safe!

 - Are you sad that they are losing their passion?
 Try to separate your sadness from their sadness.
 It is OK to feel your feelings.
 If your child has a heritable condition such as EDS, and you didn’t know you had it yourself until your child was diagnosed, you may be feeling a great deal of (unfounded) guilt.
 Even if you knew the you could pass on a HDCT, the truth is that you probably also are their greatest fan and supporter.
 Your child has someone in their life who really knows what they are going through.
 That is helpful, even though you might not see it right now.
 Think about how you felt as a child when you didn’t understand why you were dropping things or not as skilled as other kids.
 Your child knows that you know how they feel.
 Working through those feelings will help you see things clearly with your own child.
 Avoiding your feelings will keep you mired in them.
 Only after you come to terms with how you feel will you be able to help your child see that their passions are evolving and they can create new passions in many areas.
 The bigger issue is handling the feeling of vulnerability that come with chronic disorders and an uncertain future.